GuJEMSAdTech/gujemsiossdk/README.md

 #### Handling App Transport Security in iOS 9

 Important note on App Transport Security (ATS) in iOS 9: A lot of content delivered by the DFP Server is using URLs not yet switched to secure HTTPS.
-To avoid trouble loading ads by unsing this SDK we recommend to switch of ATS for now.
+To avoid trouble loading ads with this SDK we recommend to switch of ATS for now.

 Adding the following to your Info.plist will disable ATS:
 ```xml